 Some holograms are designed to follow the user, floating at a chosen heading and distance from the user at all times.
 These holograms can be placed in an "attached frame of reference", which moves with the user as they walk around.
 One key note is that an attached frame of reference has a fixed orientation, defined when it's first created.
 The reference frame does not rotate as the user turns their head or body.
 This lets the user comfortably look around at various holograms placed within that frame of reference, while still bringing those holograms along as the user walks around.
 Content rendered with this behavior relative to the user is called 'body-locked' content.

-When the device can't figure out where it is in the world, an attached frame of reference provides the only coordinate system which can be used to render holograms.
+When the headset can't figure out where it is in the world, an attached frame of reference provides the only coordinate system which can be used to render holograms.
 This makes it ideal for displaying fallback UI to tell the user that their device can't find them in the world.
-All apps should include such a fallback to help the user get things working again with UI similar to that shown in the holographic shell.
+All apps should include such a fallback to help the user get things working again with UI similar to that shown in the Mixed Reality home.

 We strongly discourage rendering head-locked content, which stays at a fixed spot in the display (such as a HUD).
 In general, head-locked content is uncomfortable for users and does not feel like a natural part of their world.